stakater-lab/docker-training/labs/02-networking/commands.md

 #### Step 5d

-Call the frontend application endpoint with curl or open in browser to recheck that it is still working
+Call the frontend application endpoint with curl or open in browser, using the ip address from the previous step, to recheck that it is still working

 `curl http://<ip-address>:5000/`